• Skip to primary navigation

 Teams can be found in the M365 waffle menu and all the HAMK employees can create a new team.
 Name the team you created logically.
 It is also good for the team to have more than one owner.
 If you’re not familiar with creating a team, see Microsoft’s guide for creating a team.

-Please note that it is possible for staff to create different types of teams in Teams (Class, PLC, Staff, Other).
+Please note that it is possible for staff to create different types of teams in Teams (Class, Staff, Other).
 The most used and recommended team base is “Other ” because there will be no ready-made document templates and team owners will have the freedom to decide which features to include.
 Microsoft guide for different team types.

 Basic use of Teams